Lars Emil Bruun

 Lars Emil Bruun (29 March 1852 – 21 November 1923) was a Danish merchant and numismatist.
 He established a company in 1883 that specialized in the packing and wholesaling of butter.
-His collection of coins and medals is kept at the National Museum of Denmark but will be sold in auction 100 years after his death.
+His collection of coins and medals, valued at 500 million Danish kroner, or 73 million USD, was kept at the National Museum of Denmark for a century, but was, in accordance with his will, sold at auction 100 years after his death, in 2024.

 Early life and education

 Bruun was born in Ulvemose Huse, in the parish of Havdrup, in 1852.
 He apprenticed as a merchant in Holbæk from 1867 and later studied at Grüner's business academy before working for several large enterprises.

 Business career

 In 1883, Bruun established his own company which was involved in the packing and wholesaling of butter.
 The company grew fast and completed acquisitions of several competing companies.